evercode1/package-for-views/readme.md

-# Tutorial For ViewMaker
+# Tutorial for ViewMaker For Laravel 5.2

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

-You can browse the source files of this repository for reference in the tutorial below.
-The package itself can be found at [https://github.com/evercode1/view-maker](https://github.com/evercode1/view-maker).

 **ViewMaker** is for use with the Laravel PHP framework (5.2 and up).
 It's a plugin for the artisan command line tool that ships with Laravel, providing ready-made templates, designed to optimize your work flow.